inoxio/ansible-role-proxmox-vms/README.md

 This role was developed based on morph027's pve-infra-poc role (https://gitlab.com/morph027/pve-infra-poc).

 The main.yml in the 'default' directory contains default values for the vms.
-The 'deployments' section lists all ubuntu versions that can be installed on a vm.

 The main.yml of the 'tasks' directory contains all tasks to create virtual machines and to install the operating system.
 At first the vms will be created.
 After that the tasks for preparing the os installations will start.